-With the kids away the entire day on playdates/birthday parties, we had some time on our hands to have a lunch with Koen and Erica at Bolenius Restaurant in Amsterdam.
-Bolenius restaurant started late 2010 amid the modern high-rise buildings of the business centre of Amsterdam (Zuid-As).
+With the kids away the entire day on playdates/birthday parties, we had some time on our hands to have lunch with Koen and Erica at Bolenius Restaurant in Amsterdam.
+Bolenius restaurant started late 2010 amid the modern high-rise buildings of the business center of Amsterdam (Zuid-As).
 Owners Luc Kusters (chef; having worked in a slew of Michelin starred restaurants, like La Rive, Vossius en Le Cirque) en Xavier Giesen (host, before at Amstel Hotel and Restaurant De Kas) describe the kitchen of Bolenius as ‘New Amsterdam’.

-Both Luc and Xavier have been awarded in 2012 with the highest levels of proficiency in the Dutch restaurant business: SHV Master cook and SHV Master host.
+Both Luc and Xavier were awarded in 2012 with the highest levels of proficiency in the Dutch restaurant business: SHV Master cook and SHV Master host.
 Bolenius took the Best Dutch Vegetable restaurant 2015 award and recently Xavier was awarded the Gault&Millau Host of the Year 2016 award.
 In short, they are seasoned “veterans of the trade” with great attention to detail and presented with flair.

 UPDATE December 2016: Bolenius was awarded a (well deserved) first Michelin Star!